-There are three commercial establishments in the Hamlet, but they have a substantial impact visually, economically and culturally upon the community.
-(1) The Cayou Quay Marina; (2) The Deer Harbor Bellport Marina and Resort and (3) The Deer Harbor Inn.
-The impact of the two marinas upon this waterfront hamlet can not be overstated.
-They provide access to the water for all purposes.
+- (1.)
+The Cayou Quay Marina;

+- (2.)
+The Deer Harbor Bellport Marina and Resort;

+- 3. The Resort at Deer Harbor; and

+- 4. and (3) The Deer Harbor Inn.

+The impact of the two marinas upon this waterfront h Hamlet can not be overstated.
+They marinas provide access to the water for all purposes and are the home base for subsidiary businesses such as whale watching and kayak tours.
 The Inn provides necessary accommodation and dining facilities for visitors, and the small gift shop fills a similar need.
-(See Deer Harbor Development Standards, Sections 8, 9, 10, and 11 for development regulations and specific guidelines for existing commercial uses in Deer Harbor Hamlet.)
+See Deer Harbor Development Standards, Sections 8, 9, 10, and 11 for development regulations and specific guidelines for existing commercial uses in Deer Harbor Hamlet.)

-Demand for these and additional commercial, industrial and public uses over the twenty year life of the Plan is impossible to predict.
-The Hamlet of Deer Harbor has seen a gradual shrinkage of most commercial and industrial uses over the past sixty years.
+Changes in D demand for these and additional commercial, industrial and public uses over the twenty-year (20) life of the Plan is impossible to unpredictable.
+Commercial activities in the Hamlet have changed over time, shifting focus from resource industries such as fishing and forestry to service and hospitality industries.
+The Hamlet of Deer Harbor has seen a gradual shrinkage of most commercial and industrial uses over the past-sixty years.
 Where there were once two canneries there are now none.
 An automobile service station and at least two eating and/or drinking establishments have disappeared in the last ten years.
-In essence, the Hamlet is a residential community with tourist and water related commercial activities.
+In essence, t The Hamlet is a residential community with residual industrial and tourist and water related tourist commercial activities.

-Goal: Allow the very limited expansion of existing commercial uses to provide for services needed by the community and its visitors.
+The G goal of the Deer Harbor Hamlet Commercial land use designation is: to A allow the very limited expansion of existing commercial uses to provide for services needed by the community and its visitors.

-Policy 1: Existing and established businesses, such as the Deer Harbor Resort and Deer Harbor Inn are permitted in the Hamlet Commercial District; however, an increase to the existing scale or scope of services is allowable only under the conditional review provisions of the UDC, (See Deer Harbor Development Standards Sections 8).
+Policy 1: Existing and established businesses, such as the Deer Harbor Resort and Deer Harbor Inn are permitted allowed in the Deer Harbor Hamlet Commercial District; however, an increase to the existing scale or scope of services is allowable only under the conditional review provisions of the subject to the provisions in the UDC., (See Deer Harbor Development Standards Sections 8).